datatrail-jhu/00_intro/manuscript/003_data_science_process.md

 o) generating plots to understand the data

 {choose-answers: 4}
-?
-Why should you include links or citations to others' work?
+?3 Why should you include links or citations to others' work?

 C) It gives credit to the work of others.
+C) It helps other quickly find information you've referenced.
 o) It's necessary to get your analysis started.
 o) You shouldn't.
 Your work is the only work that matters.
 o) Links break on the Internet from time to time.
-o) Citations are unreliable
+o) Citations are unreliable.
 o) Referencing others' work minimizes the impact of your work.
 o) Others' work is more important than yours.

 {choose-answers: 4}
-?
-What does Hilary Parker suggest led to the popularity of the name "Dewey" in the late 1800s?
+?4 What does Hilary Parker suggest led to the popularity of the name "Dewey" in the late 1800s?
+(You may have to reference [Hilary's blog post ](https://hilaryparker.com/2013/01/30/hilary-the-most-poisoned-baby-name-in-us-history/) for this question.

 C) People named their daughters after George Dewey, after the Spanish-American War
 o) People named their daughters after Farrah Dewey, after Charlie's Angels